 Hover your cursor to the right of any storage configuration to expose the settings button and trashcan.
 Click the trashcan to delete the mountpoint.
 The settings button allows you to configure each storage mount individually with the following options:

 - Encryption

-- · Previews
+- Previews

+- Enable Sharing

-- Filesystem check frequency (Never, Once per direct access, every time the filesystem is used)
+- Filesystem check frequency (Never, Once per direct access)